heyman333/react-native-daum-map/README.md

 # react-native-daum-map
-porting daum-map for developing in React Native iOS temporally
+porting daum-map for developing in React Native iOS temporary